Translated by Hilary Keyes

 Written by MATCHA

-Jōkamachi is the term used to describe the towns that sprung up around castles throughout Japan.
-From the Sengoku era to the Edo era, each region had their own daimyō (ruling feudal lord) who had their own castle that these towns developed around.
+Jokamachi is the term used to describe the towns throughout Japan that sprung up around castles.
+From the Sengoku era to the Edo era, each region had their own daimyō, (ruling feudal lord) who had their own castle that these towns developed around.

-Jōkamachi towns played a large role in the defense of the castle and as such throughout them various defense schemes can still be found.
-For example, moats, earthen embankments, stone walls, houses built so snugly against one another that there are no gaps between them, blind alleys and dead ends, all have been built so as to confuse enemies and defend the castle from attacks.
+Jokamachi played a large role in the defense of the castle, so various defensive structures can still be found throughout these towns.
+Moats, earthen embankments, stone walls, houses built with no gaps between them, blind alleys and more are all meant to confuse enemies and defend the castle from attacks.

-Another line of defense were the buke-machi, the areas with warrior residences that were closest to the castle.
-The next ring out from that is that of the houses of traders and merchants, followed by the temples in the teramachi and so on.
-Each ring outward used to represent the social status and occupation of the people that lived in it.
-The town of Gofukumachi (呉服町) in Fukuoka prefecture is a remnant of these times as it was a prosperous dry-goods and fabric district.
-"Fuku" means clothing.
+Another line of defense were the buke-machi, the areas with warrior residences, kept closest to the castle.
+Past those, you'd the houses of traders and merchants, followed by temples and so on.
+Each ring outward represented the social status and occupation of the people that lived in it.
+The town of Gofukumachi (呉服町) in Fukuoka prefecture is a remnant of these times, as it was a prosperous dry-goods and fabric district.

-Thanks to the high number of these jōkamachi, their division and townscape, the majority of the buildings that remain today were once warrior's residences that look remarkably similar to what they did in the Edo era, leading many of these cities to be called Little Kyotos.
-With such a sense of history, old festivals and such longstanding customs that must be protected and passed down to future generations, living in the "daimyō's home territory" is viewed as a source of pride.
-The area itself has a dignified atmosphere.
+Thanks to the number of these jōkamachi, and their layout, the majority of the buildings that remain today were once warrior's residences that look remarkably similar to how they did in the Edo era.
+Because of this, many of these cities are called Little Kyoto.
+Because their deep sense of history is preserved through festivals and longstanding customs, living in the "daimyo's home territory" is held as a source of pride.
+These areas are known for their dignified atmosphere.

 Image from Run Through The End Of The Edo Era In Retro Fushimi & Ryōma Shopping Streets (Japanese)

-If you want to experience the atmosphere of old Japan, there is no better place than the ancient capital, Kyoto.
-On the land surrounding Fushimi Castle and Nijō Castle you can find many popular attractions where you can truly enjoy the air of the past.
+If you want to experience the atmosphere of old Japan, there's no better place than the ancient capital, Kyoto.
+Near Fushimi Castle and Nijo Castle you can find many popular attractions where you can truly enjoy the historical atmosphere.

-Hyogo prefecture's Himeji city is home to Shirasagijō, or Himeji Castle, and is perhaps the most famous of the remaining jōkamachi.
-Along the 400 years since it was constructed, this precious castle has been continually repaired and lovingly preserved so that it stands proudly over the city even now.
+Hyogo prefecture's Himeji city is home to Shirasagijo, or Himeji Castle, and is perhaps the most famous of the remaining jokamachi.
+Throughout the 400 years since it was constructed, this precious castle has been continually repaired and lovingly preserved so that it stands proudly over the city even now.

 In Kanazawa city, Ishikawa prefecture, traces of the affluence and glory of this castle town may still be seen in their magnificent gardens, of which Kenrokuen ranks as one of the top three most beautiful gardens in all of Japan.
-It escaped the fire-bombings of World War Two and still retains to this day the appearance it had when it was a samurai's residence.
+It escaped the fire-bombings of World War II and still retains the appearance it had when it was a samurai's residence.

-Other well-known jōkamachi are Osaka, Nagoya and Sendai.
-Essentially all of the modern metropolises were castle towns once upon a time.
-Little Kyotos may be found in Kamo city (Niigata), Obama (Fukui), Tatsuno (Hyogo), Onomichi (Hiroshima) and so on.
+Other well-known jokamachi are Osaka, Nagoya and Sendai.
+Nearly all of the modern metropolises were castle towns at one time.
+Little Kyotos can be found in Kamo city (Niigata), Obama (Fukui), Tatsuno (Hyogo), Onomichi (Hiroshima) and others.

-That being said, the charms of jōkamachi towns are not only found in their castles nor are they solely in the former warriors' residences.
-Traditional crafts, sake breweries and other food cultures as well as other longstanding customs are protected in these areas, making castle towns the best place to gain a deeper understanding of Japanese culture and its continuous inheritance.
-Moreover, there are schools, museums and archives in these areas where you are given the opportunity to fully immerse yourself in their history.
+The charms of jokamachi are not only found in their castles and warriors' residences; traditional crafts, sake breweries food culture as well as other longstanding customs are preserved in these areas, making castle towns the best place to gain a deeper understanding of Japanese culture and its continuous inheritance.
+Moreover, there are schools, museums and archives in these areas where you can find the opportunity to fully immerse yourself in their history.

-These castle towns have a somewhat different feel to them than other cities in Japan.
-If you would like to experience the slow passage of time as you enjoy sightseeing and delicious local foods, you should head to any of the many castle towns that have been mentioned here.
+These castle towns have a different feel to them than other cities in Japan.
+If you would like to experience the slow passage of time as you enjoy sightseeing and delicious local foods, you should head to one of the castle towns that have been mentioned here.